← Back to lessons

 claude

-Claude Code remembers the project.
-It will read the files it created and understand the current state.
+Claude Code will read the files from your project and understand the current state.

 Iterate with conversation